MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

 1. Select **Test Operation**.

-   A (200) response indicates that the query has been successfully executed.<!-- --note from editor: Please see the Writing Style Guide topic about "should": https://styleguides.azurewebsites.net/StyleGuide/Read?id=2700&topicid=35667-->
+   A (200) response indicates that the query has been successfully executed.
    ![The Get Activities By Operation action of the custom connector](media/coe30.png "The Get Activities By Operation action of the custom connector]")

 > [!IMPORTANT]
 > If you're using DLP, you'll need to put this connector into the business group.
-More information: [Custom connectors and DLP](limitations.md#custom-connectors-and-dlp) and [Import the OpenAPI definition](https://docs.microsoft.com/connectors/custom-connectors/define-openapi-definition#import-the-openapi-definition)<!--note from editor: This seems like an odd link.
-You haven't mentioned OpenAPI before.-->
+More information: [Custom connectors and DLP](limitations.md#custom-connectors-and-dlp) and [Import the OpenAPI definition](https://docs.microsoft.com/connectors/custom-connectors/define-openapi-definition#import-the-openapi-definition)

 ### Import the flow template compressed (.zip) package named SyncAuditLogs.zip